simejanko/grid-detector/README.md

 # Grid Detector
 OpenCV grid detector.
-Not meant as a very robust/efficient detector, but used as a toy project to brush up on OpenCV image processing basics.
+A toy project to brush up on OpenCV image processing basics, not meant as a very robust/efficient detector.

 ![Example](example.gif)